 \section{Introduction}

 One of the important parts of the theory of dynamical systems is to control the distance between points as they move in time.
 It concerns notions such as \textit{expansivity}, \textit{proximality} or \textit{distality} (see Chapter IV, Section 2 in \cite{vries}).
 It may be useful to consider the distance between points with respect to their initial distance which leads to natural questions such as which families may be made Lipschitz after remetrization, Lipschitz with a priori given constants, or Lipschitz for next iterations of members of these families.
 An example could be a dynamical system consisting of one function $f$ and we could be interested in how small the Lipschitz constants of $f^n$ could be.
-This is what this paper is about, whose main result regards arbitrary family with an additional property (finite equicontinuity; see Definition \ref{skladanie} in Section 2).
+The main result of this paper is regarding an arbitrary family with an additional property (finite equicontinuity; see Definition \ref{skladanie} in Section 2).
 In order to illustrate the main theorem, we present a special case for a dynamical system consisting of a single function: \begin{tw} For a continuous function $f : X \to X$ on a metrizable space $X$ there exists a compatible metric $d$ such that $f^n$ is Lipschitz (w.r.t. $d$) and has Lipschitz constant not greater than $\log(n+2)$ for any $n > 0$. \end{tw}

 \begin{tw} For any homeomorphism $h$ on a metrizable space $X$ there exists a compatible metric $d$ such that for any $k \in \mathbb{Z} \setminus \{0\}$ the homeomorphism $h^k$ satisfies the Lipschitz condition with a constant not exceeding $\log(|k|+2)$. \end{tw}